stephengold/Minie/README.md

     + Navigate to the "jme3-utilities" project folder.
     + Open the "heart" sub-project folder.
     + Navigate to the "build/libs" folder.
-    + Select the "jme3-utilities-heart-4.1.0for32.jar" file.
+    + Select the "jme3-utilities-heart-4.3.0for32.jar" file.
     + Click on the "Open" button.
  6. (optional) Add jars for javadoc and sources:
     + Click on the "Edit" button.
     + Click on the "Browse..." button to the right of "Javadoc:"
-    + Select the "jme3-utilities-heart-4.1.0for32-javadoc.jar" file.
+    + Select the "jme3-utilities-heart-4.3.0for32-javadoc.jar" file.
     + Click on the "Open" button.
     + Click on the "Browse..." button to the right of "Sources:"
-    + Select the "jme3-utilities-heart-4.1.0for32-sources.jar" file.
+    + Select the "jme3-utilities-heart-4.3.0for32-sources.jar" file.
     + Click on the "Open" button again.
     + Click on the "OK" button to close the "Edit Jar Reference" dialog.
- 7. Similarly, add the Minie and V-HACD jar(s).
+ 7. Similarly, add the Minie and V-HACD jars.
  8. Click on the "OK" button to exit the "Project Properties" dialog.

 ### Create, configure, and attach a BulletAppState